-- 1. Replace the flap. - Put the processor coil and cable in a sterile sleeve.
+- 1. Replace the flap. - Put the sound processor coil and cable in a sterile sleeve.
 2.

-To avoid infection, if using the Intraoperative Spacer, place the coil on top of the Intraoperative Spacer in the sterile sleeve
+If using the Intraoperative Spacer, place the coil on top of the Intraoperative Spacer in the sterile sleeve.

 Place the external coil over the implant magnet.
 3.